 The stimulation coordinates were computed based on the multi-echo resting-state MRI data collected from the Day 0 session.
 We defined our stimulation targets in the right hemisphere’s aOFC and pOFC using MNI coordinates: aOFC [34, 54, -14] and pOFC [28, 38, -16].
-The pOFC coordinates were identical to those used in our previous network-targeted TMS studies (Howard et al. 2020; Liu et al. 2024; F. Wang et al. 2020; Tegelbeckers et al. 2023), which have been found to correlate with the identity of reward outcomes (Howard et al. 2020; F. Wang et al. 2020).
-Each targeted coordinate in the aOFC and pOFC exhibited strong functional connectivity with separate LPFC clusters with peak coordinate of [44, 28, 38] and [46, 38, 14], respectively.
-This functional connectivity was determined based on a meta-analysis from Neurosynth.org involving a sample of 1,000 subjects.
+The pOFC coordinates were identical to those used in our previous network-targeted TMS studies (Howard et al. 2020; Liu et al. 2024; F. Wang et al. 2020; Tegelbeckers et al. 2023).
+Each targeted coordinate in the aOFC and pOFC exhibited strong functional connectivity with isolated clusters in the LPFC with peak coordinates of [44, 28, 38] and [46, 38, 14], respectively, as determined in data from Neurosynth.org involving a sample of 1,000 subjects.

 We first generated spherical masks of 8-mm radius around these four coordinates in MNI space, each inclusively masked by the gray matter tissue probability map provided by SPM12 (thresholded at > 0.1).
 We then transformed these four masks to each subject’s native space using the inverse deformation field generated during the normalization of the T1 anatomical image.
-We then specified two resting-state fMRI functional connectivity analyses (one per region) for each subject, using individual OFC masks as the seed region and motion parameters from the realignment of the first echo as regressors of no interest.
+We then specified two resting-state fMRI functional connectivity analyses (one per region) for each subject, using individual aOFC and pOFC masks as the seed regions and motion parameters from the realignment of the first echo as regressors of no interest.
 Finally, stimulation coordinates were defined as the voxels within the right LPFC masks with the strongest functional connectivity to the right aOFC and pOFC seed regions, respectively.
 We used infrared MRI-guided stereotactic neuronavigation (LOCALITE) to apply stimulation to these two individual LPFC coordinates.

 Transcranial magnetic stimulation